mucherino/teaching/GPU/shared-matrix.md

 ## Twice faster

-The same operations, but performed by making a partial use of the shared memory (the matrices $A$ and $B$ did not move from the global memory). allow us to reduce by a half the execution time on GPU:
+By partially exploiting the use of the shared memory (the matrices $A$ and $B$ are still directly accessed from the global memory), we are able to reduce by a half the execution time on GPU:

 	p*(Matrix-by-Matrix) on GPU with CUDA
 	Comparing versions : sequential, CUDA w/out shared memory, and CUDA with shared memory